gmenteguiaga/gmenteguiaga/README.md

 ## Ejercicio 3

-This project is licensed under the terms of the **MIT** license.

 ---

 ## Ejercicio 4
 > Pueden observar mi perfil de Trailhead aqui! [here](https://trailblazer.me/id/gmenteguiaga)

-This project is licensed under the terms of the **MIT** license.

 ---

 ## Ejercicio 5
-After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.

-Once the dependencies are installed, you can run  `npm start` to start the application.
-You will then be able to access it at localhost:3000

-To give yourself administrator permissions on the chat, you will have to type `/role [your-name]` in the app console.

 ---

 ## Ejercicio 6
->You can check out the full license [here](https://github.com/IgorAntun/node-chat/blob/master/LICENSE)

-This project is licensed under the terms of the **MIT** license.

 ---

 ## Ejercicio 7
-After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.

-Once the dependencies are installed, you can run  `npm start` to start the application.
-You will then be able to access it at localhost:3000

-To give yourself administrator permissions on the chat, you will have to type `/role [your-name]` in the app console.

 ---
 ## Mi LinkedIn